At what point does a child's

 Skill building in the areas of problem solving and anger management, behavior therapy, and psychotherapy are common methods used by professionals to help children express and control their anger more appropriately.

 Medication is another means of treatment, especially when it is determined that the child's uncontrolled outbursts of anger are associated with attention problems, inability to tolerate frustration or change, psychiatric disorders, or extreme mood instability.
-Because medications are often accompanied by side effects, the therapist, family, and child must agree that this is the best option for improvement.
+Because medications often result in side effects, work with your child's doctor to determine the best medication to meet your child's needs.

 In extreme cases, the treatment may involve removing the child from the home and/or school environment to provide more structure and intense intervention.
-It is very important that the family and school personnel continue to be involved in therapy so they can provide the necessary support when the child returns to her home environment.
+It is important that the family and school personnel continue to be involved in therapy so they can provide the necessary support when the child returns home.

 Most therapists work with other family members as well as the child with the identified problem.
 The child's behavior imposes great